canjs/canjs/guides/getting-started-tutorial/setup.md

 - <a href="http://canjs.com/release/2.1.4/can.fixture.js" target="_blank">can.fixture</a>

-Once you've downloaded these files, rename the jQuery file to `jquery.js` and copy both files to the `ibs` directory in your application folder.
+Once you've downloaded these files, rename the jQuery file to `jquery.js` and copy both files to the `libs` directory in your application folder.

-Now that our basic environment has been setup, let's start working with actual code.
-This step will involve setting up our foundations:

-- Page Chrome (`index.html`)
-- Bootstrapping (`app.js`)

 ## index.html <a name="index-file"></a>
+Create a
-Let's dive in to the good stuff, and start working with the app!
-Create a file called "index.html" in the app folder.
+file called "index.html" in the `app` folder.

 <pre>
 └── app